 Some behavioral changes are more evident than others.
 When a calm and composed individual starts to have anger surges continuously, it can be an apparent cause of concern.
 However, multiple behavioral changes that happen with mental disorders can be gradual.
 It is difficult to tell if there is any difference present in the personality.

 Similarly, changes in sleeping patterns may indicate obsessive thoughts or an imbalance in neurological impulses.
-As presented in research from Natural and Science of Sleep, sleeping patterns, or other behavioral responses can become different abruptly.
+As presented in the Natural and Science of Sleep research, sleeping patterns or other behavioral responses can become different abruptly.
 Although this can be a pure phase for an individual, it is still crucial to monitor any changes.
-In case of any extreme changes, any possible reason for putting the individual’s health at risk should have an assessment.
+Any possible reason for putting the individual’s health at risk should assess if any extreme changes.

 Step four: Identify hallucinations or delusions

-These two signs are less subtle, and you will be able to notice them if an individual has a mental disorder.
+These two signs are less subtle, and you will notice them if an individual has a mental disorder.
 When an individual is hallucinating, he/she is hearing voices or see people who are not even there!

 Hallucinations that start to happen without any just cause may have a connection with a mental disorder.
 When individuals believe that someone is watching them, then they are experiencing delusions.
 These are often accurate indicators of a mental disorder.